APR vs. Interest Rate on Personal Loans

 What is the difference between a fixed APR and a variable APR? +

 A fixed APR remains constant throughout the life of the loan, providing predictability in your monthly payments.
 A variable APR, however, fluctuates based on changes to an underlying benchmark interest rate (like the prime rate).
 While variable rates may start lower than fixed rates, they can increase over time, potentially leading to higher monthly payments and overall costs.
-Borrowers comfortable with some level of risk may consider a variable APR, but it's important to understand how rate increases could impact their budget.
+Borrowers comfortable with some level of risk may consider a variable APR, but be sure to understand how rate increases could impact their budget.

 How does my credit score affect my personal loan APR? +